Is your D2C (direct-to-consumer) brand testing the waters of performance marketing yet?

 - CPL (Cost per lead)

 - CPL pricing means you are only charged for your effort once a user takes some discrete action to sign up as a qualified lead for your business.
-This usually involves signing up for an email list or similar database, so you can further interact with these now-qualified leads.
+This usually involves signing up for an email marketing list or similar database, so you can further interact with these now-qualified leads.

 - CPA (Cost per acquisition)